MileHacker Logo

 Social Considerations

-• Women may experience conservative expectations.
+• Women might experience conservative expectations.

 • Homosexuality not widely accepted.